 Learning How to Play the Melbourne Sandbelt

-The 384-yard par second is a dogleg left, and it is critical to get your tee shot as close to the fairway bunkers on the left as possible for the best approach towards the green.
+The 351-meter (384-yard) par second is a dogleg left, and it is critical to get your tee shot as close to the fairway bunkers on the left as possible for the best approach toward the green.
 Luke said that driver might be too much club off the tee, so I hit 5-wood, which I blocked out to the right, but safe from the fairway bunkers.
-Even though I was still in the fairway, I was still a long way from the green, and had to hit a hard 5-iron over 2 greenside bunkers to get home.
+Even though I was still in the fairway, I was still a long way from the green and had to hit a hard 5-iron over 2 greenside bunkers to get home.

 A Golf Architect’s Dream Hole